vidaldl/Admin-Tools-v2/content/displays/actAsTeacher/actAsTeacher.md

   Include `actAsTeacher.js` as a display content script in your extension.
 It is designed to run on Canvas LMS course pages (or other target pages) that have active teachers.

-## Customization

-- **Debounce Timing YET TO BE EDITED:**
-  Adjust the debounce delay in the `observeChanges` function if needed.
-- **Styling:**
-  Modify the link or container styles directly in the function as required.